 Art and Design

-"I love getting messy on art day.
-My favourite thing was making a necklace."
+"I love getting messy on art day."

 "I love having a full day of art so that we can paint and make things linked to our class topic."

 At Coxhoe Primary school we aim to provide children with a world-class art and design education.
 We engage, inspire and challenge children, equipping them with the knowledge and skills to participate in, experiment with, invent and create their own works of art, craft and design.
 Children and young people will be consistently given the opportunity to think creatively and critically.
 They should investigate and evaluate a wide range of creative outcomes from the past and present to develop a greater understanding of the many disciplines within art and how they shape our history and future.

 - Pupil Premium Opportunity - Sand Art @ Roker Beach

 - Appearing in The Times Newspaper (Queen's Portrait)

 - Visiting Artists

 - Art Competitions